 F2.
 Does due process prevail in civil and criminal matters?
 3 / 4

-Constitutional guarantees of due process are generally upheld.
+Constitutional guarantees of due process are mostly upheld.
 However, prisoners on remand often remain in jail for an average of three to four years before their cases are heard.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 4 / 4

 Residents of Antigua and Barbuda do not face any significant security threats.
-Nevertheless, there is a small Antigua and Barbuda Defense Force.
-Prisons are severely overcrowded, and conditions within them are poor.
+However, prisons are severely overcrowded, and conditions within them are poor.

 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 3 / 4